akugbeunity/Mental-Health-Conditions-Among-Student-of-Federal-Schoo-of-Dental-Technology-and-Therapy-Enugu./README.md

 The dashboard a detailed picture of mental health among student of FSDT&T. Burnout and anxiety are the most prevelant condtion, the data set shows that academic presure, work and school in-balance, lack of good quqlity sleep and lack of engagement are the contibutors of  student mental challenges
 # RECOMMENDATIONS
 Recommendattion should be viewed from the students and school perspertive
-a)  School authorities should develop and encourage student to participate in non academic/extra curicular activites by rewarding particpant.
+* School authorities should develop and encourage student to participate in non academic/extra curicular activites by rewarding particpant.
-b)  Redcing long lecture time /school hours for student to go home and relax or sleep thereby promoting sleeping habit.
+* Redcing long lecture time /school hours for student to go home and relax or sleep thereby promoting sleeping habit.
-C)  Students should reduce screen time most especially at night for proper and healthy sleep.
+* Students should reduce screen time most especially at night for proper and healthy sleep.
-d)  School should reduce academic stress for carry over students by balancing course laod across semesters
+* School should reduce academic stress for carry over students by balancing course laod across semesters.
-e)  Lecturers  should be avaibable during office hours
+* Lecturers  should be avaibable during office hours.
-f)  School should reward effort,creativity and participation not just grade
+* School should reward effort,creativity and participation not just grade.
-g)  Students should plan their day/week activites by by drawing out personnel time table to avoid last minute pressure
+* Students should plan their day/week activites by by drawing out personnel time table to avoid last minute pressure.
-h)  School authority should give study free days before exam
+* School authority should give study free days before exam.
-i)  School should offer flexiable academic shedules or support for student who work
+* School should offer flexiable academic shedules or support for student who work.
-j)  Significant number of student do not know their mental health condtion this suggest that there is a need for the implention of mental health awaerness program and free counseling        services for students by the school and  students should take the opportuity to orgnaize peer support group among themseleves to talk about their feelings
+* Significant number of student do not know their mental health condtion this suggest that there is a need for the implention of mental    health awaerness program and free counseling services for students by the school and  students should take the opportuity to orgnaize    peer support group among themseleves to talk about their feelings.